 The Judge can order the expenses divided equally, proportionate to each party’s percentage of total income, or in some other manner.
 Because of the complexity of the issues presented in high asset cases, it is important that you have an attorney experienced in handling these issues.

-One of the experienced family law attorneys at Gasper Law Group will be glad to meet with you to discuss the specifics of your case.
+One of the Colorado Springs divorce lawyers at Gasper Law Group will be glad to meet with you to discuss the specifics of your case.
 Contact us today to schedule a consultation.